craigh/PostCalendar/PostCalendar/docs/README.ical.txt

 To get a specific category:

-category=name		name is URL encoded Postnuke category name
+category=name		name is URL encoded Zikula category name

 To get extended information: